Evelyn Baring, 4th Earl of Cromer

-Evelyn Rowland Esmond Baring, 4th Earl of Cromer (born 3 June 1946) styled Viscount Errington from 1953 to 1991, is a British peer and business man.
-He was managing director of Inchcape (China) Ltd and a director of Schroder Asia Pacific Fund PLC.
+Evelyn Rowland Esmond Baring, 4th Earl of Cromer (born 3 June 1946), styled Viscount Errington from 1953 to 1991, is a British peer and businessman.
+He was managing director of Inchcape (China) Ltd. and a director of Schroder Asia Pacific Fund PLC.
 As Earl of Cromer, he was a member of the House of Lords from 1991 to 1999.

+Background

 The son of Rowland Baring, 3rd Earl of Cromer, and his wife Esmé Mary Gabrielle Harmsworth, a daughter of Esmond Harmsworth, 2nd Viscount Rothermere, he was educated at Eton College.
-He was managing director of Inchcape (China) Ltd between 1979 and 1994 and a director of Schroder Asia Pacific Fund PLC between 1995 and 2003.
+He was managing director of Inchcape (China) Ltd. between 1979 and 1994 and a director of Schroder AsiaPacific Fund plc between 1995 and 2003.

 In 1991 he succeeded his father as Earl of Cromer, Viscount Errington, Viscount Cromer, and Baron Cromer.
 As a member of the House of Lords from 1991 to 1999, he is not recorded as having ever spoken there.

 On 25 October 1971, Baring married firstly Plern Isangkul Na Ayuddya, a daughter of Dr. Charanpat Isangkul Na Ayuddya.
 They were divorced in 1992.
-In 1993 he married secondly Shelley Hu Cheng-Yu, daughter of Hu Guo-qin, with whom he has two children.
-They were divorced in 2019.
+In 1993 he married secondly Shelley Hu Cheng-Yu, daughter of Hu Guo-qin, with whom he has two children: